We are searching for

 How Long Do Drum Brakes Last?

-Once you know what a drum brake and how the different components work is, you can start to appreciate how reliable and long-lasting these brake kits are.
+Once you know what a drum brake is and how tits different components work, you can start to appreciate how reliable and long-lasting these brake kits are.
 A brake drum can last for between 100,000 and 150,000 miles before it requires replacing.
 It's important to note that you must replace the brake shoes every 30,000 to 40,000 miles to keep the drums in good condition.
 Drum brake hardware should also be replaced when you replace the shoes, but the hardware comes with a minimal cost.
 Overall, maintenance is affordable when working with drum brakes.

 How to Change Drum Brakes